-NEWTON, N.J. – Some 115 area women took to the golf course for a good cause during the annual United Way Honey Open Golf Outing on September 12 at the Farmstead Golf & Country Club.
+NEWTON, N.J. – Nearly 70 area women took part in the annual United Way Honey Open Golf Outing on September 9 at the Farmstead Golf & Country Club.

-Hosted by the United Way Women’s Leadership Council, the event honors the legacy of tournament founder Helen “Honey” Ackerman, a former Sussex County clerk who believed women and children should have access to resources to build a better life, subsequently helping to build a stronger community.
-The Council brings together philanthropic women across the region to help ALICE women and those in poverty become more financially self-sufficient.
+Hosted by United Way Women United, this event honors the legacy of tournament founder Helen “Honey” Ackerman, a former Sussex County clerk who believed women and children should have access to resources to build a better life, subsequently helping to build a stronger community.